 Just because people aren’t subscribing doesn’t mean they aren’t reading, sharing, liking, commenting and linking to a blog.

-I began building my subscription list only a few months ago so it currently stands at 673.
-Compare that with 343,302 page views this year and it becomes clear that readership doesn’t equal sign-up.
+I began building my subscription list back in 2017 and as of May 2019 it stands at 900+.
+Compare that with 398K+ website page views in the past 12 months and it becomes clear that readership doesn’t equal sign-up.

 It’s lovely to see people subscribing and visiting our sites but there’s a limit to how much we should dwell on the numbers.
 Someone else might have a website with much lower page-view numbers than mine but be targeting their core clients just as effectively and achieving their business goals.